Dynamics of Cross-Platform Attention to Retracted Papers: Introduction

-Regardless of the reasons behind this increase, a high incidence of retractions in academic literature has the potential to undermine the credibility of scientific communities and reduce public trust in science\cite{budd1998phenomena,van2011trouble}.
-What's more, the circulation of misleading findings can be harmful to the lay public\cite{budd1998phenomena,marcus2018scientist,sharma2020patterns,grady2021honesty}, especially given how broadly papers can be disseminated via social media\cite{ke2017systematic}.
-For instance, there are two retracted papers among the 10 most highly shared papers in 2020 according to Altmetric, a service that tracks the online dissemination of scientific articles\cite{alt10top}.
-One of them, published in a top biology journal, inaccurately suggested that treatment with chloroquine had no benefit in COVID-19 patients\cite{mehra2020retracted}.
-Another paper, published in a well-regarded general interest journal, falsely claimed that having more female mentors was negatively correlated with post-mentorship impact of junior scholars\cite{alshebli2020retracted}.
-Both papers attracted considerable attention before they were retracted, raising questions about their possible negative impact on public trust in science.
+Regardless of the reasons behind this increase, a high incidence of retractions in academic literature has the potential to undermine the credibility of scientific communities and reduce public trust in science \cite{budd1998phenomena,van2011trouble}.
+What's more, the circulation of misleading findings can be harmful to the lay public \cite{budd1998phenomena,marcus2018scientist,sharma2020patterns,grady2021honesty}, especially given how broadly papers can be disseminated via social media \cite{ke2017systematic}.
+For instance, there are two retracted papers among the 10 most highly shared papers in 2020 according to Altmetric, a service that tracks the online dissemination of scientific articles \cite{alt10top}.
+One of them, published in a top biology journal, reported that treatment with chloroquine had no benefit in COVID-19 patients based on data that were likely fabricated \cite{mehra2020retracted}.
+Another paper, published in a well-regarded general interest journal, falsely claimed that having more female mentors was negatively correlated with post-mentorship impact of junior scholars \cite{alshebli2020retracted}.
+Both papers attracted considerable attention before they were retracted, raising questions about their possible negative impact on online audiences' trust in science.

-As these examples suggest, retracted papers can attain substantial online attention and potentially flawed knowledge can reach the public who often are impacted by the research results\cite{clauset2017data}.
-This large-scale spreading of papers occurs as the Web has become the primary channel through which the lay public interacts with scientific information\cite{sundar1998effect,flanagin2000perceptions,scheufele2019science}.
-Past research on the online diffusion of science has mainly studied the spread of papers without regard to their retraction status\cite{morris2012tweeting,brossard2013new,scheufele2013communicating,milkman2014science,su2015science,zakhlebin2020diffusion}.
-Other work has examined the dissemination of retracted papers in scientific communities, focusing mainly on the associated citation penalty\cite{lu2013retraction,madlock2015lack,shuai2017multidimensional,sharma2020patterns,avenell2019investigation,budd2016investigation,wadhwa2021temporal}.
+As these examples suggest, retracted papers can attain substantial online attention and potentially flawed knowledge can reach the public who often are impacted by the research results \cite{clauset2017data}.
+This large-scale spreading of papers occurs as the Web has become the primary channel through which the lay public interacts with scientific information \cite{sundar1998effect,flanagin2000perceptions,scheufele2019science}.
+Past research on the online diffusion of science has mainly studied the spread of papers without regard to their retraction status \cite{morris2012tweeting,brossard2013new,scheufele2013communicating,milkman2014science,su2015science,zakhlebin2020diffusion}.
+Other work has examined the dissemination of retracted papers in scientific communities, focusing mainly on the associated citation penalty \cite{lu2013retraction,madlock2015lack,shuai2017multidimensional,sharma2020patterns,avenell2019investigation,budd2016investigation,wadhwa2021temporal,jin2019reverse,azoulay2015retractions}.